tomkyle/negatives-positive/README.md

 Run *positive* with gamma and sigmoidal contrast as needed.
 When using the `-n` parameter for normalizing colors, both the black and white points will be determined by *the information in your image.* Consequences are:

 0. The higher gamma value or sigmoidal contrast you use, the earlier deepest shadows and lights will start blocking.
-0. Underexposured or overexposured images are normalized and may loose their “natural” look.
-Flat images may show more film grain.
+0. Underexposured or overexposured images are normalized, that is ‘stretched to histogram edges‘, and may loose their generic underexposured or overexposured look.
+Images being flat in original may show more film grain.

 #### Approach: Do not crop